 It is estimated that some 2.6 billion people - or one third of the world's population - are not yet users of the Internet.
 There are substantial digital divides between and within regions, countries and communities and there is a significant gender digital divide in many countries.
+Many lack access to domain names and email addresses in their native language.
 Groups that are disadvantaged economically, socially and educationally also tend to be disadvantaged digitally.